 - Infrastructure Delivery and Operations Division (IDO)

+- Project Resource Office and Local Public Agency (LPA)

+- Contracts Group

+- Joint Project Agreement Section

 - Engineering Consultant Section (ECS)

-- o Construction Group and Materials

-- o Contracts and Specifications
+- Contracts and Specifications

-- Local Public Agency (LPA)

-- Joint Project Agreement Section
+- Development Group

 - Right-of-Way (ROW)

 - Project Management Group (PMG)

-- Environmental Planning
+- Environmental Planning (EP)

+- Operations Group

+- Construction Group

+- Statewide Maintenance Support

+- Traffic Maintenance

+- Traffic Safety

+- Transportation Technology Group

+- Operational Traffic and Maintenance

+- Systems Technology

 - Multimodal Planning Division (MPD)

 - Aeronautics

-- o Transit
+- Transit

 - Major Projects

 - Grant Coordination

 - Research

 - Transportation Analysis

-- o Planning and Programming
+- Planning and Programming

 - Tribal Planning and Coordination

 - Safety

 - Administrative Functions

 - Alternative Delivery/Major Projects

-- o Public Private Partnership (P3) Initiatives
+- Public Private Partnership (P3) Initiatives

-- Transportation Systems Management and Operations (TSMO)

-- o Systems Maintenance

-- Emergency Management

-- Traffic Maintenance

-- Geospatial Analysis

-- 3. The nature and importance of the program, activities or services provided by ADOT to LEP persons.
+- 3. The nature and importance of the program, activities or services provided by ADOT to LEP persons:

-All of ADOT's programs are important; however, ADOT has identified those related to safety, public transit, MVD, Right Of Way (ROW), Environmental Planning, Community Relations and Public Information are among the most important and likely to have the highest LEP interactions.
+All of ADOT's programs are important; however, ADOT has identified those related to safety, public transit, MVD, ROW, EP, Community Relations and public information are among the most important and likely to have the highest LEP interactions.
 As such, publications and other material disseminated regarding these programs are routinely available in both English and Spanish.
 ADOT will strive to continue to provide alternative and meaningful language formats to all LEP persons.
 Moreover, ADOT will evaluate its programs, services and activities to ensure that persons who may be LEP are always provided with meaningful access.

-4. The resources available to ADOT and overall cost to provide LEP assistance.
+4. The resources available to ADOT and overall cost to provide LEP assistance:

 ADOT makes every effort to make its programs, services and activities accessible to LEP individuals.
 ADOT displays ADOT's Nondiscrimination Notices to the Public in both English and Spanish in conspicuous locations within its facilities, public rest areas, and at public meetings both in-person or virtual.
 Additionally, Title VI/ADA Complaint Procedures, and Title VI informational brochures are distributed by program areas that come into contact with the public in both English and Spanish.
 Nondiscrimination language in both English and Spanish is also displayed on external notices/communications to the public to request language assistance.
-ADOT will continue to use available resources, both internal and external, to accommodate reasonable requests for translation and interpretation services free of cost, regardless of the language, when requested within reasonable notice.
+ADOT continues to use available resources, both internal and external, to accommodate reasonable requests for translation and interpretation services free of cost, regardless of the language, when requested within reasonable notice.